NodeBB/docs/src/docs/development/themes/templates.md

 ### Via Template Variables

-On every page the data used to render that page is avaiable in `ajaxify.data` For example on the topic page you can access the topic title with `ajaxify.data.title`
+On every page the data used to render that page is avaiable in `ajaxify.data` For example on the topic page you can access the topic title with `ajaxify.data.title` or the category id with `ajaxify.data.cid`

 Internationalization